emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 # Code-Aster-MPI-in-Singularity-of-SM2021

-Updated 19.10.2021 with new original container.
+Updated 19.10.2021 with new original container (version 2021.0.0).
 Now PETSc is also available.

 Created 13.10.2021